celery/celery/docs/getting-started/brokers/sqs.rst

     sqs://aws_access_key_id@aws_secret_access_key@

-remember to include the "@" at the end.
+you must *remember to include the "@" at the end*.

 The login credentials can also be set using the environment variables :envvar:`AWS_ACCESS_KEY_ID` and :envvar:`AWS_SECRET_ACCESS_KEY`,